Inventory Planner Odoo alternative

 Inventory Planner uses one general forecasting approach across products.
 Smart Stock routes a model per product: Croston-style methods for intermittent demand, historical-average methods where history is thin, and a zero model where there is no demand yet.
 Each line carries guardrails and a confidence score, and shows the model and the reason, so you can see why a number is what it is.

-Does Inventory Planner work with Odoo?+
+Does Inventory Planner integrate with Odoo?+

 How many warehouses can it handle, and can it transfer between them?+